linghuaj/node-social-feed/README.md

 #### Required

-- [ ] User can sign in and connect to LinkedIn, Facebook, Google and Twitter using `passport`
+- [ ] User can sign in and connect to Facebook, Google and Twitter using `passport`
 - [ ] User can view the last 20 posts on their aggregated timeline
 - [ ] The current signed in user will be persisted across server restarts
 - [ ] In the home timeline, user can view posts with the user profile picture, username, content, origin social network and timestamp.